Valentin Serov: Portraiture and success

 From 1890 on, the portrait became the basic genre in Serov's art.
 It was in this field that his early style would become apparent, the paintings notable for the psychologically pointed characteristics of his subjects.
-Serov's favorite models were actors, artists, and writers, such as Konstantin Korovin (1891), Isaac Levitan (1893), Nikolai Leskov (1894), and Nikolai Rimsky-Korsakov (1898)—all in the Tretyakov gallery.
+Serov's favorite models were actors, artists, and writers, such as Konstantin Korovin (1891), Isaac Levitan (1893), Nikolai Leskov (1894), and Nikolai Rimsky-Korsakov (1898)—all in the Tretyakov Gallery.

 Initially abstaining from the polychromatic, brightly colored painting style of the 1880s, Serov often preferred a dominant scale of black-grey or brown tones.
 Impressionistic features appeared sometimes in composite construction of a portrait, or to capture a sense of spontaneous movement.
 As in the work of his contemporaries John Singer Sargent and Anders Zorn, the impressionism is not doctrinaire, but derives as much from the study of Hals and Velázquez as from modern theory.
 Receiving wide popularity, in 1894 Serov joined with the Peredvizhniki (The Itinerants), and took on important commissions, among them portraits of grand duke Pavel Alexandrovich, (1897, Tretyakov Gallery), S.M.
 Botkin, 1899, and Felix Yusupov, 1903 as well as Princess Olga Orlova (these in the Russian Museum in St. Petersburg).
 In these truthful, compositionally skillful, and picturesque executions in the grand manner, Serov consistently used linear-rhythmic drawing coupled with decorative color combinations.

 At the same time, he developed a contrasting direction: he frequently produced intimate, heartfelt, chamber portraits, mainly of children and women.
 In portraits of children Serov aspired to capture pose and gesture, to reveal and emphasize a spontaneity of internal movement, sincere cleanliness and clearness of attitude of the child (Children, 1899, Russian Museum; Mika Morozov, 1901, Tretyakov gallery).
 Serov frequently called upon various graphic techniques—watercolors, pastels, lithographs and so forth.
 Figures in Serov's portraits gradually became more and more graphically refined and economical, particularly during the late period (Vasily Kachalov, 1908, Tamara Karsavina, 1909; numerous figures from Ivan Krylov's fables, 1895–1911).
 From 1890 to 1900 Serov produced many landscape compositions on country themes, in which the artistic direction took a romantic turn.

 Marriage and family

-Serov married Olga Trubnikova in 1889.
+Serov married Olga Trubnikova (1865—1927) in 1889.
 His wife and his children were the subject of many of his works.
 Notably, his painting Children was of his sons Yura and Sasha.
-His children were Olga, Alexander(Sacha), George (Yura), Michael and Anton.
+His children were Olga (1890-1946), Alexander (Sacha) (1892-1959, Beirut), George (Yura) (1894-1929, Paris), Michael (1896-1938), Anton (1900-1942) and Natalia (1908-1950).
+The late Russian painter Dmitry Zhilinsky, author of portrait gallery of the Danish Royal family, is Serov’s relative as direct grandson of Serov’s sister Nadezhda, whose son Dmitry became Zhilinsky’s father.